Writing Our Own Future

 "Isa…who is their father?"
 I give her another questioning look.
 "Why will you not tell me?
 The eyes your son has are not a common trait for a human to have."

 "Yes, I know," she nods, staring at him.
 "He gets them from Melian.
-I was told my children's traits would only appear if their Elven blood was stronger than their human side.
+I was told my children's traits will only appear if their Elven blood is stronger than their human side.
 Aleigshia's eyes sometimes turn a crystal blue depending on the position of the moon.
-But, for the most part, she has her father's blue sapphire eyes."
+But, for the most part, she has her father's…sapphire eyes."

 Her words take a long time to process in my ears.
 These twins are…mine?
 Aleigshia giggles, stretching her arms toward me.
 I hold her close as she plays with the buttons on my shirt.

 "Why did you never tell me?"
 I ask, still in disbelief.

 "As I mentioned, I didn't find out until after I left.
 Remember those headaches I kept having?
 Well, apparently being pregnant for a Peredhel is different.
 Instead of random cravings, it was headaches.
 Ellie suspected something but she wasn't sure so she kept giving me those herbal teas meant for pregnant women.
 It also caused my random mood swings and outbursts.
 I also found out pregnancy for Elves is longer than nine months, which would have been nice to know beforehand," she rolls her eyes at the long process.
 "When I found out I was having twins, Ellie and Aromin didn't want me working or do anything strenuous so they were both kind enough to help me throughout my pregnancy.
 Aromin also took me to an Elven doctor who delivered them.
 That's why I decided to take classes online instead to avoid people prying why I was pregnant for so long."